 What are the things and who are the people that shape our campus?
 Hear at Duke is here to answer those questions.
-Hosted by Alex Gonzalez and Malu Frasson-Nori, Hear at Duke features stories from across campus that are about all the little things that make up Duke as we know it.
+Hosted by Alec Ashforth and Kameron Sedigh, Hear at Duke features stories from across campus that are about all the little things that make up Duke as we know it.

 On Wednesday, December 5th, five Duke students performed true stories about this semester's event theme "Sh*t Happens".
 These stories are podcasts that were produced on stage in front of a live audience for Hear at Duke's 3rd ever live storytelling event.